caddyserver/caddy/README.md

 ### How do I configure Caddy 2?

 Caddy's primary mode of configuration is a REST API, which accepts a JSON document.
-The JSON structure is described [in the wiki](https://github.com/caddyserver/caddy/wiki/v2:-Documentation).
+The JSON structure is described [interactively in the docs](https://caddyserver.com/docs/json/).
 The advantages of exposing this low-level structure are 1) it has near-parity with actual memory initialization, 2) it allows us to offer wrappers over this configuration to any degree of convenience that is needed, and 3) it performs very well under rapid config changes.

-Basically, you will [start Caddy](https://github.com/caddyserver/caddy/wiki/v2:-Documentation#start), then [POST a JSON config to its API endpoint](https://github.com/caddyserver/caddy/wiki/v2:-Documentation#post-load).
+Basically, you will [start Caddy](https://caddyserver.com/docs/command-line#caddy-run), then [POST a JSON config to its API endpoint](https://caddyserver.com/docs/api#post-load).

 Although this makes Caddy 2 highly programmable, not everyone will want to configure Caddy via JSON with an API.
 Sometimes we just want to give Caddy a simple, static config file and have it do its thing.
-That's what **[config adapters](https://github.com/caddyserver/caddy/wiki/v2:-Documentation#config-adapters)** are for!
+That's what **[config adapters](https://caddyserver.com/docs/config-adapters)** are for!
 You can configure Caddy more ways than one, depending on your needs and preferences.
 See the next questions that explain this more.

 ### Caddy 2 feels harder to use.
 How is this an improvement over Caddy 1?